sefabckn/fancychallenge/README.md

 ### Basic Features

 The user is able to change the level of luxury of hotels by changing Stars.
 Stars are fully responsive and easy to use.
-For example: if the user choose 3 stars the hotel with 3 and above starts will be displayed The screenshot : ![first-feature](src/assets/screenshots/1.png)
+For example: if the user choose 3 stars the hotel with 3 stars and above will be displayed The screenshot : ![first-feature](src/assets/screenshots/1.png)

 ### Adults and Children Features with Stars